flutter/website/src/release/breaking-changes/describeEnum-migration.md

 ## Context

-As Dart introduced the `name` getter in Enums, `describeEnum` became redudant.
+Dart 2.17 introduced enhanced enums.
+With them, Enum became a type and all enums got a `name` getter, which made `describeEnum` redundant.

-The `describeEnum` method was used to convert an enum value to a string.
+The `describeEnum` method was used to convert an enum value to a string, since `Enum.something.toString()` would produce `Enum.something` instead of `something`, which a lot of users wanted.
+Now, the `name` getter does this.

 ## Description of change